Pine Mountain Settlement School

 Series 09: Biography – Staff/Personnel

-TAGS: Edith Cold English Teacher, Mountain Life and Work, Central and Southern Appalachians, PMSS students, language, composition, poetry
+TAGS: Edith Cold English Teacher, English teachers, Appalachia, Mountain Life and Work, Central and Southern Appalachians, Pine Mountain Settlement School students, language, literacy, composition, poetry, trees, librarian,

 As a teacher of English (1934-1947), Bible reading, and history (1942-1943), as well as a librarian (1940-1947), Edith Cold drew from her many skills.
 In the Spring of 1947, she was invited to submit a small article for Mountain Life and Work, a periodical that focused on life in the Central and Southern Appalachians.
 Her article, “The King’s English,” captures the delight she obviously entertained when hearing and reading work spoken and written by her students at Pine Mountain Settlement.